Most Searched Bailiff Company Guides#

 The Child Maintenance Service can use bailiffs for arrears.

-Most debts that lead to bailiff action are included in IVA arrangements.
-An IVA consolidates these debts and stops all enforcement.
+Many debts that lead to bailiff action can be included in IVA arrangements, but this depends on the debt type.
+An approved IVA can consolidate included debts and stop included enforcement.

 High court enforcement officers (HCEOs) have greater powers than standard bailiffs.